El Sur (film): Cast

+Production

+The film was shot in Ezcaray, La Rioja, Madrid, and Zamora.
+The exteriors of the Provincial Hospital, where Agustín works, correspond to the Beneficencia building in Logroño—currently home to several departments of the Government of La Rioja as well as the Professional Music Conservatory.
+The exteriors of the Gran Hotel correspond to the hotel of the same name in Logroño, which is currently occupied by offices.
+The café where the letters are read corresponds to Café Barbieri, located in the Lavapiés neighborhood of Madrid.
+Furthermore, the Arcadia Cinema—where the film starring Irene Ríos is screened—is actually a former movie theater, the Cinema Vesa, located in Vitoria; it has since been converted into a shopping arcade that has preserved the distinctive shell-shaped façade featured in Erice’s film.

 Reception

 Vincent Canby of The New York Times highlighted the performances by Omero Antonutti and Icíar Bollaín, but felt the film lacked "a dominating performance like that of Ana Torrent in [The Spirit of the Beehive].
 Everything about El Sur, including the highly theatrical lighting, is so artfully composed that it seems to be more about film making than characters or ideas."

 The film was entered into the 1983 Cannes Film Festival.
 It won the Gold Hugo at the 1983 Chicago International Film Festival.
+The film won Best Spanish Film at the Sant Jordi Awards and the Best Director award at the Medals of the Film Writers Circle.

 El Sur was voted the eighth-best Spanish film by professionals and critics in a 1996 Spanish cinema centenary.

-John Patterson, of the The Guardian said "This is a simple and moving cinema language, whose serenity belies the rich complexity of its visual construction and its mastery of the themes of childhood, memory and loss.
+John Patterson, of The Guardian said "This is a simple and moving cinema language, whose serenity belies the rich complexity of its visual construction and its mastery of the themes of childhood, memory and loss.
 A masterpiece, haunted by itself." and gave the film a 4/5 stars.
+On the review aggregator website Rotten Tomatoes, 100% of 14 critics' reviews are positive.